ucsb-cs9/w24/_lab/lab01.md

 * `removeGenre(self, genre)` - Removes all movies of a certain genre from the MovieList if it exists.
 Your code will need to remove the genre entry from the MovieList's dictionary.
 Note: the provided `genre` parameter value may be input in either lower / upper case.

 * `getMoviesByGenre(self, genre)` - Returns a string of all movies of a certain genre.
-This string should consist of a collection of strings - one line for each movie. <b>Since each movie will be in its own line within a single string, a newline character (`\n`) should be inserted between each line (if applicable) EXCEPT at the very last line where no newline character should exist)</b>.
-The order of the Movies in this string will be dictated by the order of the Movies in the MovieList's list for the Movie's genre.
-The Movie `toString()` method should be used when constructing this method's return string.
-If no Movies of the genre exist in the MovieList, then this method returns an empty string (`""`).
-Note: the `genre` parameter value may be in either lower / upper case.
+This string should consist of a collection of strings - one line for each movie.
+   - <b>Since each movie will be in its own line within a single string, a newline character (`\n`) should be inserted between each line (if applicable) EXCEPT at the very last line where no newline character should exist</b>.
+   - The order of the Movies in this string will be dictated by the order of the Movies in the MovieList's list for the Movie's genre.
+   - The Movie `toString()` method should be used when constructing this method's return string.
+   - If no Movies of the specified genre exist in the MovieList, then this method returns an empty string (`""`).
+   -  Note: the `genre` parameter value may be in either lower / upper case.

-* `doesMovieExist(self, movie)` - Returns True if the parameter `movie` (with matching title, genre, year) exists in the MovieList.
-Returns False otherwise.
+* `doesMovieExist(self, movie)` - Returns a Boolean `True` if the parameter `movie` (with matching title, genre, year) exists in the MovieList.
+Returns `False` otherwise.

 ## Submission